 Welcome to Y.O.G.A for Youth’s North Carolina satellite!

-We are now accepting applicants for our upcoming 2018 spring teacher training in Durham, North Carolina!
+Exciting news: We are now accepting applicants for our upcoming 2018 spring teacher training in Durham, North Carolina!

-From April 13-15 & April 20-22, learn how to integrate multiple yogic disciplines into a hands-on class format for troubled and traumatized at-risk youth.
+August 1 – 5, learn how to integrate multiple yogic disciplines into a hands-on class format for troubled and traumatized at-risk youth.
 With Yoga Alliance approved CEU’s, and secured facility preparation and protocol, Y.O.G.A. for Youth Regional Coordinator Keval Kaur Khalsa will prepare you with the skills you need to teach yoga to teens and pre-teens in a variety of settings.
 As a KRI Lead Teacher trainer who has shared her passion for yoga and meditation across three continents–and as an involved professor at Duke University in Durham–Keval Kaur’s warm, accessible, inspirational and joyous presence is reflected in her teaching style.
 Connect to your true essence, creativity and compassion, cultivating your self-love and yogic journey, all while learning how to equip our children (and our future) with the tools they need to live happy, well-balanced lives well into college and beyond.

 “I am [still] using the tools that I learned personally with relaxation breathing.
 Also, within [my] elementary school, I have started a morning yoga club that is going very well.
 I really like the breathing techniques that I learned and it is something I practice a good bit and work on with my kiddos at school.” -Chris Walker, took the teacher training in 2017